Skip to Main Content

 Creative producers across Korea's globally scaled industry

-Here is how this works in practice.
-South Korea's production industry has become one of the most consequential worldwide.
-The creative producers on our roster run inside that scale.
-Most have credits across CJ ENM, Studio Dragon.
-The streamers' Korean originals, with feature backgrounds reaching into the Bong Joon-ho and Park Chan-wook generation of co-production work.
+South Korea's production industry now ranks among the most important worldwide.
+The creative producers on our roster work at that scale.
+Most carry credits across CJ ENM, Studio Dragon, and the streamers' Korean originals.
+Their feature backgrounds reach into the Bong Joon-ho and Park Chan-wook generation of co-production work.

-Here is the short of it.
-Day to day the role bridges the artistic and live sides: concept refinement, script development, talent and crew coordination, budget construction.
-The stakeholder communication that keeps Korean partners and visiting executives aligned.
-Our creative producers keep working relationships with the Seoul, Busan, and Jeju Film Commissions and with the Korean Film Producers' Association.
-This keeps administrative paths short when a production has to move fast through prep.
+Day to day, the role bridges the artistic and practical sides of the work.
+It covers concept refinement, script development, talent and crew planning, and budget building.
+It also covers the communication that keeps Korean partners and visiting executives aligned.
+Our creative producers keep close ties with the Seoul, Busan, and Jeju Film Commissions and with the Korean Film Producers' Association.
+These ties keep paperwork short when a production has to move fast through prep.

-Here is the breakdown.
-For global productions, the creative producer is also the navigator for KOFIC's K-content cash rebate and the co-production treaties that Korea holds with France (its first treaty), Australia, and China.
-Our producers structure qualifying spend, set up the application paperwork.
-Brief teams heads on the Korean Film Producers Association conventions so the production keeps its rebate eligibility intact through delivery.
+For global shoots, the creative producer also guides the way through KOFIC's K-content cash rebates.
+The same goes for the co-production treaties that Korea holds with France (its first treaty), Australia, and China.
+Our producers shape qualifying spend and prepare the application forms.
+They also brief department heads on the Korean Film Producers Association conventions, so the production keeps its rebate eligibility intact through delivery.

-Production logistics run across Seoul's The DMC hub and Yeouido studios, Busan Cinema Studios, the Paju and Namyangju studio lots, and Jeju Island for natural-environment work.
-Two-language Korean and English working language is the standard expectation on the roster.
-Our creative producers brief teams heads ahead of prep so the first call sheet meets both creative drive and KOFIC compliance.
+Shoot logistics run across Seoul's Digital Media City hub and Yeouido studios, Busan Cinema Studios, the Paju and Namyangju studio lots, and Jeju Island for nature work.
+Working in both Korean and English is the standard across the roster.
+Our creative producers brief department heads ahead of prep.
+As a result, the first call sheet meets both the creative goals and KOFIC compliance.

 ACT 03